tilezen/vector-datasource/docs/layers.md

 * `kind_detail`: mapping of OpenStreetMap's `admin_level` values. `2` for countries, `4` for regions, and `6`, `8` (zoom 10+)
 * `source`: `openstreetmap.org` or `naturalearthdata.com`
 * `sort_rank`: a suggestion for which order to draw features.
 The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers.
-* `min_zoom`: a suggested minimum zoom at which the boundary line should become visible based on scalerank value from Natural Earth, and invented for OpenStreetMap, a float.
+* `min_zoom`: a suggested minimum zoom at which the boundary line should become visible based on `scalerank` and `min_zoom` value from Natural Earth, and invented for OpenStreetMap, a float.

 #### Boundaries properties (common optional):